homayoonmoradi/airlinereview/README.md

 05_LDA_Summary_WC : Determing topics that reviews are concerned about by running topic modeling analysis, text summarisations, and word cloud visualization

-06_Sentiments : DRunning three sentiment analysis for each airline and comparing them
+06_Sentiments : Running three sentiment analysis for each airline and comparing them

 07_Presentation : Presenting main results

+* Remark :  After unziping the data_UnzipHEre.zip file, moves all files to the main folder.

+For unquiries contact homayoon.moradi@gmail.com